Percussion, Scruncheons Percussion Ensemble

 M. Mus.
 (McGill)

-An active composer, Power’s compositions reflect a multitude of influences, and include both contemporary classical works and outdoor environmental pieces.
-Power was awarded the OZ-FM award for excellence and imagination in sound at the 2002 Provincial Drama Festival in St. John's, for composing the soundtrack for the Beothuck Street Players' production of Drink the Mercury.
+An active composer, Rob’s compositions include both contemporary classical works and outdoor environmental pieces.
+Rob was awarded the OZ-FM award for excellence and imagination in sound at the 2002 Provincial Drama Festival in St. John's, for composing the soundtrack for the Beothuck Street Players' production of Drink the Mercury.
 In 2006 he was invited to Patras, Greece to compose a Harbour Symphony for the European City of Culture celebrations, and that same year his percussion trio Untouchable was the first prize winner in the Millennium Arts Society Composition Competition.
-His most recent work, Cappahayden, was premiered at the 2012 Sound Symposium, and was toured throughout Atlantic Canada by the Torq Percussion Quartet.
+One of his most recent works, Tunnel Mountain, was a prize winner at the 2013 Torq Percussion Seminar Composition Competition, and won an ECMA for Classical Composition of the Year, following the release of his album of original percussion music, Touch.
+The same recording was also named MusicNL’s Classical Recording of the Year.

-Currently, Power is an Associate Professor of percussion at the MUN School of Music, where he maintains a large and vibrant studio of talented percussionists, and directs the renowned Scruncheons Percussion Ensemble.
-He is on the Artistic Committee of the Sound Symposium, the Newfoundland and Labrador Arts and Letters Committee, and performs regularly in a wide variety of musical collaborations, including the St. John’s rock band The Bash Brothers and the improvisational groups Spanner and McKudo.
+Currently, Rob is an Associate Professor of percussion at the MUN School of Music, where he maintains a vibrant studio of talented percussionists, and directs the renowned Scruncheons Percussion Ensemble.
+He is on the Artistic Committee of the Sound Symposium, and performs regularly in a wide variety of musical collaborations, including the improvisational groups Spanner and McKudo.
 Rob is also a member of Newfoundland’s premiere African drum and dance ensemble Dzolali, and is the principal percussionist with the Newfoundland Symphony Orchestra.
-An avid builder of new and unusual percussion instruments, Power’s recent constructions include the po-pipes, glass triangle, PVC talking drum, the quarter-tone mirrorphone, and the glass marimba.
+An avid builder of new and unusual percussion instruments, Rob’s recent constructions include the po-pipes, glass triangle, quarter-tone mirrorphone, and the glass marimba.
+More information about Rob’s recordings, compositions, performances, and homemade instruments can be found at www.robpower.ca.